-ACU's annual Undergraduate Research Festival will be held on April 1, 2014.
+ACU's annual Undergraduate Research Festival will be held on March 31, 2015.
 The festival will feature speeches and posters by students from every field.
-Abstracts are now being accepted for the 2014 ACU Undergraduate Research Festival through the Abstract Submission Form.
+Abstracts will be accepted January 12 - 30, 2015

-2. Presentations must feature undergraduate research carried out during April 2013-April 2014.
+2. Presentations must feature undergraduate research carried out during April 2014-April 2015.
 If students are participants in a multi-year project, their presentations should focus on their own contributions to the project during that time frame.
 As you write your proposal, consult your department head and the person who mentored you in your research.
 They will be asked to validate your proposal after it is received.

 3. If your research is collaborative, you and your teammates will submit one joint proposal for the project.
 Students are limited to two proposals, namely one for a paper presentation and one for a poster presentation.
 Each proposal must be on a different topic.
 Being included in a group presentation counts as one of the proposals, whether or not the student is the lead presenter.